essentiaone/essentia-bridges-api/README.md

 }
 ```

-Get information of the particular transaction of the wallet — `bridges.wallets.bitcoin.get_transaction_information`
+Get information of the particular transaction of the wallet — `essentia_bridges.wallets.bitcoin.get_transaction_information`

 | Arguments        | Type   | Required | Description       |
 | :---------------:|:------:|:--------:|-------------------|